ArturoTarinVillaescusa/restproxy-otp-verification/README.md

-# tsb-onboarding-restproxy-otp-verification
+# restproxy-otp-verification

 ## Description:
-The tsb-onboarding-restproxy-otp-verification is a micro-service that runs as a Spring Boot application.
+The restproxy-otp-verification is a micro-service that runs as a Spring Boot application.

 It exposes an endpoint that collect all the requests coming from customer's mobile apps, and it is used for registering customer device.
 A few tasks will be handled by this micro-service:

-1) End point definition based on swagger specification stored in the [tsb-rest-api-specs](https://github.com/TSB-Bank/tsb-rest-api-specs) project:
+1) End point definition based on swagger specification stored in the  `rest-api-specs`project:

 ![Alt text](images/swaggereditor.png "Swagger Editor")